natanaelwgm/2025w-PromedUI-NLPCC-Ganjil20242025/final-assignment.md

 ---
 layout: default
-title: Final Project - The NLP Media Innovator's Pitch!
+title: Final Project - The NLP Innovator's Pitch!
 ---

-# Final Project: The NLP Media Innovator's Pitch!
+# Final Project: The NLP Innovator's Pitch!

-Alright everyone, we've journeyed through the fundamentals of Natural Language Processing, explored powerful cloud tools, and seen how these can revolutionize media production.
+Alright everyone, we've journeyed through the fundamentals of Natural Language Processing, explored powerful cloud tools, and seen how these technologies can revolutionize various industries and solve real-world problems.
 Now, it's time to bring it all together for your **Final Project!**

 This is your chance to think like an entrepreneur, a product manager, and an innovator.
-You'll be conceptualizing and pitching a product, feature, or application that leverages NLP (and potentially cloud tools) to solve a real problem or create a new opportunity within the media landscape.
+You'll be conceptualizing and pitching a product, feature, or application that leverages NLP (and potentially cloud tools) to solve a real problem or create a new opportunity in any domain that interests you.

 ## The Goal

-Your mission is to design and pitch an innovative solution that showcases your understanding of NLP concepts and their practical application in media.
-Think big, be creative, and demonstrate how technology can reshape how media is created, managed, or consumed.
+Your mission is to design and pitch an innovative solution that showcases your understanding of NLP concepts and their practical application to solve real-world problems.
+Think big, be creative, and demonstrate how NLP technology can reshape how people work, communicate, learn, or live.

 ## Deliverables